 Al Ramz regularly reviews workforce composition and imposes diversity quotas to ensure equity and inclusion.
-By conducting some analysis on the current workforce and their background, we have identified areas of improvement and have put in place a strategy to increase our diversity.
+By conducting some analysis on the current workforce and their background, we have been implementing a strategy that helps improve our diversity as well as making use of a new HRMS to assist us in monitoring and tracking our progress thus far.